'Sci-fi' Lewandowski breaks Mueller's 49-year scoring record - RFI

 It was the last game for Bayern head coach Hansi Flick, who will be replaced by Leipzig boss Julian Nagelsmann next season having won seven titles over the last 18 months.

-At the other end of the table, Werder Bremen were relegated on the last day of the season after 40 years in Germany's top flight.
+At the bottom of the table, Werder Bremen were relegated after 40 years in Germany's top flight.

 Cologne's 1-0 home win over bottom side Schalke meant automatic relegation for Bremen, who were thumped 4-2 at home to Moenchengladbach.

-This is Bremen's first relegation since 1979/80 before coming back up the following season.
+This is Bremen's first relegation since 1979/80 before coming back up the following season.#photo2

-Union Berlin qualified for the new Europa Conference League play-offs finishing seventh in the table with a shock 2-1 win over second-placed RB Leipzig.
+"It's a sad day for the whole city, the club and the fans," said Bremen captain Niklas Moisander.

+"I am so sorry we have been relegated, it's hard to find the right words."

 © 2021 AFP